Exercise Equipment Review

 Gimmicks

-Had to include this one!
-As a rule of thumb if it needs an infomercial and a celebrity endorsement it ain’t weight lifting equipment.
-There are some exceptions for people who want to increase their strength and tone without huge gains in muscle mass, but they are few and far between.
+The absurd part of the gym equipment we mentioned previously comes from late night infomercials endorsed by celebrities promising you results to good to be true.
+As a rule of thumb if it needs an infomercial and a celebrity endorsement it is not weight lifting equipment.
+It is possible to find a product that will tone and strengthen your muscles slightly, but they are rare.
 Stick to free weights, a good quality home gym (reviewed below) or a gym membership.
-That's what the super fit models who demonstrate those gimmicks do!
+After all, that is what the super-fit models do, who demonstrate those gimmicks!

 With those thoughts in mind here are s few articles to look at some weight lifting equipment in detail...